mthaku/react-ott-app/README.md

  3. Search Result Dropdown.
  4. Lazy Loading with the help of intersecction observer for performance optimization.
  5. Search Result optimization by using debouncing.
+ 6. Used Redux Thunk for state management
+ 7. UI is built using tailwind

 ### Demo Link: